Searching for Gamma Ray Bursts associated with CHIME Fast Radio bursts: Methodology

 \subsection{Chance-coincidence Simulation}

 To evaluate the probability that the observed associations arise by chance, we perform Monte Carlo simulations that replicate the same selection procedure.

 The FRB sample is kept fixed, including their localization maps, event times, and redshift estimation.
 In each simulation, a mock GRB sample is generated with the same size as the observed sample.
-The sky positions are drawn isotropically, burst times are sampled from the observed temporal distribution of \textit{Swift} GRBs, and redshifts are drawn from an empirical GRB formation rate model.
+The sky positions are drawn isotropically, burst times are sampled from the observed temporal distribution of \textit{Swift} LGRBs, and redshifts are drawn from the expected observed redshift distribution of \citet{Lan2021}.
+We use their broken-power-law luminosity function and rate evolution, with $L_{\rm c}=10^{53.32}~{\rm erg~s^{-1}}$, $z_{\rm c}=2.33$, $n_1=3.85$, and $n_2=-1.07$.
+The BAT limit is set to $P_{\rm lim}=1~{\rm ph~cm^{-2}~s^{-1}}$ in the 15--150 keV band.
+We normalize this $dN/dz$ distribution and sample it by inverse-transform sampling.
 For each simulated GRB, we apply the same selection criteria as for the real data, requiring spatial, redshift, and temporal consistency.

 We perform 5000 realizations of the simulation.
 In each realization, we record the number of FRB--GRB pairs that satisfy all criteria, as well as their distribution in localization confidence levels.
 The statistical significance of the observed associations is then evaluated by comparing with the simulated distributions.